phalcon-orphanage/docs/en/validation.md

 <a name='messages'></a>
 ## Validation Messages
-`Phalcon\Validation` has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the validation processes.
+[Phalcon\Validation](api/Phalcon_Validation) has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the validation processes.

-Each message consists of an instance of the class `Phalcon\Validation\Message`.
+Each message consists of an instance of the class [Phalcon\Validation\Message](api/Phalcon_Validation_Message).
 The set of messages generated can be retrieved with the `getMessages()` method.
 Each message provides extended information like the attribute that generated the message or the message type:

 ```php
 <?php